sdcsquad/detailed-part/README.md

 # detailed-part
-detail contents for each items
+>detail body contents for each items

+It contains title(address), price, and other details.